 Posts tagged "Open"

-In this episode of the Complete Picture (Opening Files from Lightroom into Photoshop), I hope to help you avoid unwanted or puzzling results by answering the three most frequently asked questions around opening and round-tripping files from Lightroom to Photoshop.
+In this episode of the Complete Picture, I hope to help you avoid unwanted or puzzling results by answering the three most frequently asked questions around opening and round-tripping files from Lightroom to Photoshop.

 When saving as a Photoshop PDF file, you can save files with additional security.
 In the PDF Options dialog box, select the PDF Security options (on the left-hand side), and assign the necessary restrictions on the file such as passwords and permissions.